PatrickJS/awesome-angular/README.md

 #### SEO

-* [@davidlj95/ngx-meta](https://ngx-meta.dev) - Set your Angular site's metadata: standard meta tags, Open Graph, Twitter Cards, JSON-LD, ...
+* [@davidlj95/ngx-meta](https://ngx-meta.dev) - Set your Angular site's metadata: standard meta tags, Open Graph, X Cards, JSON-LD, ...
 Supports SSR (and Angular Universal).
 Use a service.
 Use routes' data.
 Set it up in a flash! 🚀
 * [ngaox](https://www.npmjs.com/package/@ngaox/seo) - Take Your Angular App Development to the Next Level with Ngaox: Seamless Content Integration, SVG Icon Optimization & Inlining, Advanced SEO & Social-Media Management, and More.
 * [ngx-seo](https://github.com/avivharuzi/ngx-seo) - Update SEO title and meta tags easily in Angular apps.
 * [seo-analyzer](https://github.com/maddevsio/seo-analyzer) - The library for analyze a HTML file to show all of the SEO defects.